Job Applicant Privacy Notice

 • Link is obliged to seek information about criminal convictions and offences.
 Where the organisation seeks this information, it does so because it is necessary for it to carry out its obligations and exercise specific rights in relation to certain posts, as a provider of “regulated work” as defined by Scheduled 2 and 3 of the Protection of Vulnerable Groups (Scotland) Act 2007 and the Police Act 1997;

-• Link may also need to process data from job applicants to respond to and defend against legal claims;
+• Link may also need to process data from job/volunteer applicants to respond to and defend against legal claims;

 • where Link processes other special categories of data, such as information about ethnic origin, sexual orientation, health or religion or belief, this is for equal opportunities monitoring purposes and is at your discretion to provide;